lgperrin/Network-Security/Practical-Assesment-1/Solutions.md

 4. In the Endpoints window, click on the "_IPv4_" tab to list all the unique IPv4 addresses.
 If there is IPv6 traffic, you can also click on the "_IPv6_" tab.
 We can export this information by clicking the "_Copy_" button at the bottom of the Endpoints window and select "_… as CSV_" to copy the details in a CSV format that can be pasted into a spreadsheet or other document.

+This will give you a list of all IP addresses that have sent or received packets during the capture.
+If you want to narrow it down to only certain types of traffic, you can apply a display filter before opening the Endpoints window.
+For example, if you want to identify the IP addresses involved in Telnet traffic, you could apply a filter such as `tcp.port == 23` before opening the Endpoints statistic.

 ### C. Host and Network Insights